nikhil767raj/nikhil767raj/README.md

 ### Hi I 'm Nikhil Raj 👋

 - 🔭 I’m currently working as full stack developer.
-- 🌱 I’m currently Typescript , NodeJs.
+- 🌱 I’m currently learning Typescript , NodeJs.
 - 👯 I’m looking to collaborate on Open source project.
 - 💬 Ask me about any Javascript  or any tech related stuff
 - 📫 How to reach me: Linkedin--https://www.linkedin.com/in/nikhil-raj-cusat